TranscribeMe/Docs/docs/quickstarts/2_request_token.rst

 Authentication
 ========
 To use the TranscribeMe API, you must request an API key to use in all API requests.
-You can request an API key `on this form <https://transcribeme.wufoo.com/forms/z88657713u58wc/>`_.
+You can request an API key |location_linka|.
 The API key should be passed in the API calls as a custom header called "X-Api-Key", which is also called the "client_id".

+.. |location_linka| raw:: html

+   <a href="https://transcribeme.wufoo.com/forms/z88657713u58wc" target="_blank">on this form</a>

 API authentication is achieved via a bearer token which identifies a single user.
 Access token should be passed in the API calls as an authorization header parameter called "Bearer", which is typically used like 'Bearer {YOUR TOKEN}'.